suiauthon/librealsense/doc/installation_jetson.md

 > Check out [www.jetsonhacks.com](http://www.jetsonhacks.com/) for great content on everything Jetson! (not affiliated with Intel RealSense)

+## FRAMOS D400e cameras

+This version of **Intel® RealSense™ SDK 2.0** is modified to support FRAMOS D400e cameras.
+Please refer to the file **ReadMe.txt** for instructions on how to install and use the library with D400e cameras.

+The information in this readme file (**installation_jetson.md**) does not apply to FRAMOS D400e cameras.

 ## Getting started

 1. **Prerequisites:**